Park Ji-hyun (basketball): NBL1

-She contracted with Bankstown Bruins until August 2024.
+In May 2024, Park signed with the Bankstown Bruins of the NBL1 East.
+She was contracted with the Bruins until August 2024.

+WNBA

+Park went undrafted in the 2020 WNBA draft.

+On 14 April 2026, it was announced that Park had signed a training camp contract with the Los Angeles Sparks of the Women's National Basketball Association (WNBA).

 National team career

-Youth Level
+Youth teams

 Park represented South Korea at the 2016 FIBA Under-17 World Championship for Women in Spain.
 In six games, she led the tournament with 16.5 points per game and also averaged 7.7 rebounds, 2.8 assists, 3.3 steals and 0.7 blocks per game.
 In a game against the United States, Park recorded 17 points, 10 rebounds, 2 assists, 3 steals in a matchup against Charli Collier, the first overall pick in the 2021 WNBA Draft.

 Park also played at the 2017 FIBA Under-19 Women’s Basketball World Cup in Italy and led the team in points (15.1), rebounds (5.6), assists (3.3) and steals (3.3).

 At the 2019 FIBA Under-19 Women’s Basketball World Cup in Bangkok, Thailand, Park led the tournament with 16.4 points per game and 3.9 steals per game.
 Park posted 26 points, 7 rebounds, 4 steals and 1 block in a loss against the United States (highlights) and future WNBA prospects Paige Bueckers, Ashley Joens, and Aliyah Boston.
 After the game, U.S. coach Jeff Walz commented "She’s talented, she really put it to us in our game.
 We had a really hard time defending her.
 She scored behind the three-point line, she drove and hit the pull-up jump shot.
 She’s a very good basketball player."

-Senior Level
+Senior team

 Park made her debut with the senior national team, at the 2018 Jakarta-Palembang Asian Games and also participated at the 2018 FIBA Women’s Basketball World Cup.

-Park represented South Korea in the 2020 Tokyo Olympics and averaged 8.3 points, 4 rebounds, and 2 assists during the Olympics.
-In a game against Serbia on August 1, 2021, Ji-hyun recorded 17 points, 7 rebounds, 5 assists and a steal.
+Park represented South Korea in the 2020 Tokyo Olympics and averaged 8.3 points, 4 rebounds, and 2 assists.
+On August 1, 2021, she recorded 17 points, 7 rebounds, 5 assists and a steal versus Serbia.